zenanz/ChemPatentEmbeddings/README.md

 ## Dataset

-The dataset consists of 84,076 patent documents from 7 different patent authorities.
+The dataset we used for training consists of 84,076 patent documents from 7 different patent authorities.
+The dataset will **NOT** be made publicly available.

 |PO|# of Document|# of Sentences|# of Tokens|
 |--|-------------|--------------|-----------|